 Renting accommodation in China

 Rental contracts are generally valid for one year; some leases may be valid for three or six months.
-Rent is normally paid monthly, although in some cases it can be negotiated to once every two or three months.
+Rent is normally paid monthly.

 Unless both parties are comfortable with one language, a contract in both English and Chinese should be signed.
 It's advisable to have the contract checked by a Chinese speaker to make sure that the translations are the same.
 While both documents are binding, the Chinese contract is often favoured when a dispute arises.